maryvo/nanobook/_lessons/loops02.md

 - `stop`: Number to end range before (exclusive)
 - `step`: The gap between each number in the range, default: `1`

+The range() function only accepts integers, or whole numbers, so floating numbers, or numbers with decimals will cause a ```TypeError: 'float' object cannot be interpreted as an integer``` error to pop up.

 ## Step Size

 The term **increment** means to add.
 You can change the incrementation of a loop with the `step` parameter.